amosavian/FileProvider/README.md

 * In case you want to connect non-secure servers for WebDAV (http) or FTP in iOS 9+ / macOS 10.11+ you should disable App Transport Security (ATS) according to [this guide.](https://gist.github.com/mlynch/284699d676fe9ed0abfa)

-* For Dropbox & OneDrive, user is clientID and password is Token which both must be retrieved via [OAuth2 API of Dropbox](https://www.dropbox.com/developers/reference/oauth-guide).
+* For Dropbox & OneDrive, user is clientID and password is Token which both must be retrieved via OAuth2 API o.
 There are libraries like [p2/OAuth2](https://github.com/p2/OAuth2) or [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) which can facilate the procedure to retrieve token.
 The latter is easier to use and prefered.
-Please see [Authentication.md](Authentication.md) for detailed instruction.
+Please see [OAuth example for Dropbox and OneDrive](Docs/OAuth.md) for detailed instruction.

 For interaction with UI, set delegate property of `FileProvider` object.